Kubernetes Integration

 The integration is now enabled.
 The SDA begins scanning the connected Kubernetes cluster, and discovered services appear in the Discovered tab.

-Discover and Import Kubernetes Services
+Discover and import Kubernetes services

 This section covers how you can view the Kubernetes services found by the discovery agent and display them in your IDP catalog.